Lucie Randoin: Career and research

 In the last year of her doctoral studies, Randoin joined Albert Dastre as his research assistant.
 After receiving her doctorate, she went on to become a researcher at the Oceanographic Institute of Paris, a position she held for two years, from 1918 to 1920.
 Randoin was the director of the physiology laboratory at the French Institut national de la recherche agronomique (National Institute of Agricultural Research) from 1924 to 1954; she had been a researcher there from 1920 to 1923.
 Randoin was also the director of the Institut Supérieur de l'Alimentation (Institute of Nutritional Science) from 1942 to 1960, and the director of the École Dietétique in 1951.

 Randoin spent her research career studying the role of vitamins in metabolism and their composition.
 She discovered that vitamins B and C can affect sugar metabolism, which led to research on the connection between alcoholism and malnutrition.

 Honors

-Randoin was awarded the Natural Sciences fellowship in 1911, one of the first women to receive it.
+Randoin was awarded the Natural Sciences fellowship in 1911, becoming one of the first women to receive it.
 She was admitted into the Académie de Medecin in 1946 and was a 1958 recipient of the Legion of Honor.